pianobin/PianoBin.github.io/content/nso.md

 **[NEEDY STREAMER OVERLOAD](https://whysoserious.jp/)** is a denpa-themed adventure visual novel developed by WSS playground released on January 21, 2022.
 If you enjoy these, please support the original artists by purchasing the full soundtrack on [Steam](https://store.steampowered.com/app/1645220/NEEDY_STREAMER_OVERLOAD_Soundtrack/)!

-_This sheet music is released under permission from WSS playground and is intended for your own personal use.
-Please do not reupload or redistribute on other websites.
-All rights reserved to Aiobahn._

 ---

 ### SOUNDTRACK